|

 and several styles of headstalls.

-The art community acknowledged Gail for her
+The art community acknowledged Gail for

-and Best of Show Award for three dimensional art at the Big Bend
+Choice Award and Best of Show Award for three dimensional art

-Trappings, Sul Ross University at Alpine, Texas.
-She juried the
+at the Big Bend Trappings, Sul Ross University at Alpine, Texas.

 Gail has written three articles for WESTERN